AramZS/aramzs.github.io/whoami.md

 ## What does Aram do?

-Aram Zucker-Scharff is the Engineering Lead for Privacy & Security Compliance at The Washington Post where he works with publishers to maximize site performance and revenue.
+Aram Zucker-Scharff is the Engineering Lead for Privacy & Security Compliance at The Washington Post.
+He previously worked on the Zeus team, helping publishers to maximize site performance and revenue.
 He has also worked on The Washington Post’s Ad Tech R&D and Big Data teams.
 Aram has developed open-source tools for publishers and consulted on content strategy and digital newsroom workflows.
 He was one of Folio Magazine’s 15 under 30 in the magazine media industry.

 ### Where is Aram?